-Man suspected of ramming MSP SUV arrested
+Man suspected of ramming Michigan State Police SUV arrested

-CLARE COUNTY, Mich.
+HARRISON, Mich.
 (AP) - A Wisconsin man accused of ramming his pickup truck into a Michigan State Police SUV in northern Michigan has been arrested, authorities said.

-According to the Detroit News, 36-year-old Johah Vaughn was arrested on Friday in Claire County.
+According to The Detroit News, Johah Vaughn, 36, was arrested on Friday in Clare County.

 According to the state police, as the driver of the truck talked to officers, the passenger who was believed to be Vaughn slid over into the driver’s seat and drove away.
-The state police troopers gave chase and during the pursuit, according to police, the truck allegedly rammed the state police SUV twice with enough force to run it off the road and into a ditch.
-The state trooper was treated for minor injuries at a nearby hospital.
+State police troopers gave chase and during the pursuit, according to police, the truck allegedly rammed the state police SUV twice with enough force to run it off the road and into a ditch.
+A state trooper was treated for minor injuries at a nearby hospital.

-It was not immediately clear what Vaughn has been charged with.
-The Michigan State Police did not immediately respond to a request for information about the charges.
+It was not immediately clear what charges Vaughn was facing.
+Michigan State Police did not immediately respond to a request for information about the charges.

 According to the newspaper, Vaughn has a Wisconsin driver’s license but it was unclear where Vaughn lives in Wisconsin.

-Note: This story has been updated to correct the spelling of Clare County.